weaveworks/policy-agent/docs/running_agent.md

 - `Service`: exposes the admission webhook server
 - `ValidatingWebhookConfiguration`: configures the admission control(needs user input for the CA public certificate)

-## Filling in the data
+## Required Data

-Before you can start running the agent, the following values need to be manually filled first.
+Before you can start running the agent, the following values need to be filled first.
 You need to have [helm](https://helm.sh/) installed to generate the agent yaml.
 The chart directory for the agent can be found [here](../helm/Chart.yaml).

-### Persistent volume
+### Persistent Volume

 The agent writes the result of its validation requests to a local file.
 This file naturally won't persist after a container restart and thus the history will be removed and the written results won't be able to be exported or used afterwards.
 Hence it is pretty important to mount the results file to an existing storage solution if the results of the validation are of importance to the user.